Apply to the

 Admissions Decisions

-Admission decisions for Urban Technology are typically sent out in early April.
+For Regular Decision applicants, admissions decisions for Urban Technology are expected to be sent by early April.
 If you are offered admission, you have until May 1 to accept it.

 Degree Requirements